lsst-ts/Modbus_Processing_Unit/README.md

   them
 * output array.
 The responses from Modbus devices are stored in it, as commanded (readout command)
-* output to telemetry FIFO register values, etc
+* output to telemetry FIFO register values, etc.
 * optional (user commanded) raw output to output FIFO

 ## Usage